-In most cases, the dosage is the most critical factor determining whether a chemical will be an acute or a chronic toxicant.
-Almost all chemicals can be acute toxicants if taken in sufficiently large doses.
+doses.
 The way the toxicity is expressed, as well as the organs it targets, is often different for acute and chronic toxicity.

 A range of toxic effects may occur, which are typically categorized according to the location or locations of the toxic effect.
 If it occurs in only one location, the site is referred to as the target organ.
 When toxic effects occur at multiple sites, it is referred to as systemic toxicity.

 Systemic toxicities include:

-- ...
-Acute toxicity: Occurs almost immediately (hours/days) after an exposure. - ...
-Subchronic toxicity: Results from repeated exposure for several weeks or months. - ...
-Chronic toxicity: Represents cumulative damage to specific organ systems and takes many months or years before the damage is recognized. - ...
-Carcinogenicity: A complex multistage process of abnormal cell growth and differentiation that can lead to cancer. - ...
-Developmental toxicity: Pertains to adverse toxic effects to the developing embryo or fetus (results from exposure to parent). - ...
-Genetic toxicity (somatic cells): Results from damage to DNA (known as mutagenesis).
+- Acute toxicity occurs almost immediately (hours/days) after an exposure. - The toxicity of a substance depends on many factors, including: - Type and form of chemical. - Dosage and length of time over which dosage occurred. - Exposure route (type of exposure). - Amount of absorption. - Individual differences. - Presence of other chemicals. - Subchronic toxicity results from repeated exposure for several weeks or months. - Chronic toxicity represents cumulative damage to specific organ systems and takes many months or years before the damage is recognized. - Carcinogenicity, a complex multistage process of abnormal cell growth and differentiation that can lead to cancer. - Developmental toxicity pertains to adverse toxic effects to the developing embryo or fetus (results from exposure to - Genetic toxicity (somatic cells) results from damage to DNA (known asmutagenesis).

 Many salon chemicals are xenobiotics (chemicals foreign to the body), which can cause toxicity by multiple mechanisms.
 Some compounds are toxic on their own; others must be metabolized (changed chemically within the body) before they cause harm to the body.
 Many xenobiotics harm specific target organs.
-Others chemicals damage any tissue with which they come into contact.
+Other chemicals damage any tissue with which they come into contact.
 The target organs affected vary depending on dosage and type of exposure.